 - Corporations and businesses weren’t the only groups to contribute lower tax revenues during the recession – federal income taxes from individuals plunged as well.

-- In the years since the recession, corporate income taxes increased 75 percent, yielding the fifth highest amount in history by 2012.
+- In the years since the recession, corporate income taxes more than doubled, yielding the third highest amount in history by fiscal year 2014.
 For the first seven months of the current fiscal year, corporate income taxes are up 22 percent over the same period in 2012.

 - In addition to the U.S. having the highest statutory rate in the industrialized world, numerous studies, including a 2011 report from the Tax Foundation, a 2012 report from the World Bank, and a number of academic studies, show that U.S. companies have among the highest effective tax rates of any advanced economy in the world – and there is wide agreement on both sides of the aisle that we should reduce these rates.
 Democrats and Republicans agree that in order to boost our economy, create jobs and make American businesses more competitive, the right step is to lower the corporate tax to a rate similar to our foreign competitors.